 Experience the world's largest annual festival of light, music and ideas.
-From the end of May to mid June each year, Vivid Sydney transforms the CBD with amazing light installations, excellent music and stimulating workshops.
+From 24 May to 15 June 2019, Vivid Sydney will once again transform the CBD with amazing light installations, excellent music and stimulating workshops.
 The excitement spills into the surrounding streets, as everyone gets wrapped up in the colour, light and ideas.

 Roald Dahl's Charlie and the Chocolate Factory

 Willy Wonka is opening his marvellous and mysterious chocolate factory to a lucky few, including Charlie Bucket.
 He and four other golden ticket winners will embark on a mesmerizing joyride through a world of pure imagination.
 Experience the wonders of Wonka and get ready for the Oompa-Loompas, incredible inventions, lavish costumes, breathtaking sets and more at this everlasting showstopper!
-Performances run from 5 February 2019 at Sydney's Capitol Theatre.
+Apart from three Tuesdays in April, performances run Wednesday to Sunday until 9 June 2019 at Sydney's Capitol Theatre.

 HSBC Sydney 7s

-Immerse yourself in three days of non-stop high-energy rugby, live music and fun-filled celebrations at Sydney’s Spotless Stadium from 1 to 3 February 2019.
-Get a group of friends together, secure your stadium tickets, book your flights and you’re all set for a legendary weekend across the ditch.
+Immerse yourself in three days of non-stop high-energy rugby, live music and fun-filled celebrations at Sydney's Spotless Stadium.
+HSBC Sydney 7s 2019, 1 to 3 February, was a huge hit with sell-out crowds on finals day.
+Don’t miss out in 2020.
+Visit the HSBC Sydney 7s website and sign up for updates.
+Then get a group of friends together, secure your stadium tickets, book your flights and you're all set for a legendary weekend across the ditch.

 Handa Opera on Sydney Harbour - West Side Story

 Relax at onsite bars and restaurants as the sun sets before enjoying a stunning open-air performance of one of Broadway's most iconic musicals.
-Backed by a live orchestra, the cast perform all the show’s big hits, including 'Somewhere', 'Maria', 'I Feel Pretty', 'America', 'Cool' and 'Tonight'.
-Performances run Tuesday to Sunday 22 March to 21 April at Mrs Macquaries' Point in Sydney’s Royal Botanic Gardens.
+Backed by a live orchestra and with fireworks at every performance, the cast performs all the show's big hits, including 'Somewhere', 'Maria', 'I Feel Pretty', 'America', 'Cool' and 'Tonight'.
+Performances run Tuesday to Sunday 22 March to 21 April at Mrs Macquaries' Point in Sydney's Royal Botanic Gardens.

 Shopping the way the locals like it